Installation

 To add contacts, open the web interface by entering the IP address of your paging console in a web browser.

-Only contacts that are persons will appear in the contacts list on the display of your AXIS C6110 Paging Console.
+Only recipients of the type “contacts” will appear in the contact list on the display of your AXIS C6110 Network Paging Console.

-Devices will not show up in the contacts list, but you can configure a button on the display to target the device directly.
+Recipients of the type “device” will not show up in the contact list, but you can configure a button on the display to target the device directly.

 Only SIP devices can be used for two-way communication.

-Only VAPIX devices can be used for contact groups.
+Only VAPIX devices can be used for recipient groups.

-- Add an individual person or device as a contact:
+- Add an individual device as a recipient:

 Click Add contact.

-For information about the options, see Contact list.
+For information about the options under Protocol, see Recipients.

 Configure buttons, folders and pages